![]() |

 Simultaneous Deaths

 Many Advisers and Clients ask about the possibility of two or more Proprietors dying in the same accident.
 What are the implications for a Business Succession Plan?
-How does the Business Succession Agreement deal with this situation?
+How does the standard Clover Law Business Succession Agreement deal with this situation?

-Timing of Deaths The first step is to determine the order of the deaths.
-If one or more Proprietors were alive when they were found or they were hospitalised before their Death, then it will be possible to determine the order of their Death.
-If they died simultaneously or their bodies were found Dead together, then the General Law infers that the oldest Proprietor died first.
-The actual (or deemed) order of Death is then used to adminster the transactions required by the Business Succession Agreement.
+Timing of Deaths It's easier to explain the operation of the Agreement in the case of a two Propritor Business.
+However, similar logic would apply to more than two Proprietors.
+Regardless of the terms of the Agreement, the first step is to determine the order of the deaths.
+If one Proprietor was still alive when the two people were found or they were hospitalised before their Death, then it will be possible to determine the actual order of their Death.
+However, if they died simultaneously or their bodies were found Dead together, then the General Law infers that the oldest Proprietor died first.
+The actual (or deemed) order of Death is then used to administer the transactions required by the Business Succession Agreement.

-They will also be able to make a Claim under their own Buy/Sell Insurance Cover.
-Thus, they will receive Insurance Procceds equivalent to the Sale Price of their original Equity in the Business (e.g., 50% of the value of the Business).
-Thus, they would get exactly the same amount as they would have got if they had died first.
-Because there is no-one left to sell to, they are able to retain their Equity, as well as the Insurance Proceeds atrributable to the value of their Equity.
-In a way, their Buy/Sell Cover reverts to Personal Cover, which they would receive tax-free.
+They will also be able to make a Claim under the original Buy/Sell Insurance Cover with respect to the Second Proprietor.
+They will receive Insurance Proceeds equivalent to the Sale Price of their original Equity in the Business (e.g., 50% of the value of the Business).
+In effect , they would receive exactly the same amount as they would have received if they had died first.
+However, because there is no surviving Purchaser to sell to, they are able to retain their Equity, as well as the Insurance Proceeds attributable to the value of their Equity.
+Under the Agreement , their Buy/Sell Cover effectively reverts to Personal Cover, which they would receive tax-free.
 If they on-sell the Business to a Third Party, then they will also receive the Sale Price for 100% of the Business.
 Again, this is exactly the same position as if they had not died at the same time as the first Proprietor to die.
 They would have been able to sell 100% of the Business to a Third Party at any time in the future. .Alternative Arrangements Some Clients wish to change the normal operation of the Agreement.
 For example, they might specify that there not be a Sale, if the Second Proprietor is also injured and dies within, say, three months of the first Proprietor to die.
 This means that the Buy/Sell Cover for the first Proprietor to die would revert to Personal Cover.
 Equally, the Buy/Sell Cover for the second Proprietor to die would revert to Personal Cover.
 In both cases, they would receive the Insurance Proceeds tax-free.
 However, both Families would now have the responsibility and burden of deciding whether to:

 Whether the Business is sold at a loss or for a gain, both Families would share equally in the loss or gain.
 This alternative would effectively bind the two Families into a "three-legged race", where they would have to make decisions and reach agreement together about the fate of the Business.
 It should not be assumed that this will be an easy or conflict-free process.